-Sports Cubs receive support from student fees through Campus Recreation which receives a portion of the unified fee or Student Government, depending on the club's tier.
+Sports Cubs receive support from student fees through Campus Recreation which receives a portion of the unified fee or Student Government, depending on clubs tier.
 The funds are distributed based on line item budgets.

-Allocations will provide a fraction of each club's operating costs
+Allocations will provide a fraction of each club's operating costs; generally all or a portion of league dues may be paid by Campus Recreation.